rafaljanwojcik/SentenceBERT_vs_SiameseLSTM/README.md

 ### Code repository for Masters Thesis titled:

-'Transformer Models and their suitability on Semantic Similarity downstream task'
+<b>'Transformer Models and their suitability on Semantic Similarity downstream task'</b>

 Summary from thesis: